(This article by Doris Rothauer was published by capito translated into easy language.)

 Braille is used throughout the entire room.

-This is how blind people can orient themselves.
+This is how blind people can orient themselves. - The stories of the victims stand on pillars.

 The columns are not jumbled in the room,